AKA the Rugged Child

 AKA the Rugged Child is the debut studio album by American rapper Shyheim.
-It was released on April 19, 1994 via Virgin/EMI Records.
-Production was entirely handled by RNS, except for 1 song produced by RZA.
-It features guest appearances from GP Wu, Du-Lilz, Kwazi, Prophet and Kia Jeffries.
+It was released on April 19, 1994, on Virgin/EMI Records.
+Production was entirely handled by RNS, except for one song produced by RZA.
+It features guest appearances from GP Wu, Du-Lilz, Kwazi, Prophet, and Kia Jeffries.
 The album peaked at #52 on the Billboard 200 and at #7 on Top R&B/Hip-Hop Albums in the United States.
 Its lead single, "On and On", peaked at #89 on the Billboard Hot 100 singles chart.